The time to file your tax returns is coming soon

 In the case of an Indian citizen or a person of Indian origin (PIO) whose total income, other than income from foreign sources:

-• Exceeds Rs 15 lakhs during the relevant financial year – 60 days as mentioned in point (2) above will get substituted with 120 days.
+• Exceeds Rs 15 lakhs during the relevant financial year – 60 days, as mentioned in point (2) above will get substituted with 120 days.

 Hence, an Indian citizen or PIO earning a total income over Rs 15 lakhs (other than from foreign sources) is deemed a resident in India if they are not taxed in any other country.

 Therefore, any person not satisfying any of the above conditions will be treated as a non-resident Indian.
-For more details, read.

-The payer, one who pays the NRI or remits the payment, can be a resident or a non-resident, an individual, Hindu Undivided Families (HUFs), partnership firms, other NRIs, foreign companies, or an artificial juridical person (for example, a corporation, government agency or non-profit organisation).
+The payer, one who pays the NRI or remits the payment, can be a resident or a non-resident, an individual, Hindu Undivided Families (HUFs), partnership firms, other NRIs, foreign companies, or an artificial juridical person (for example, a corporation, government agency or non-profit organization).

-Is there a threshold limit to deduct TDS u/s 195?
+Is there a Threshold Limit to Deduct TDS u/s 195?

 No, there is no threshold limit to deduct TDS under Section 195.
 However, the payer must deduct tax only when the payment made to a non-resident is taxable in India.
 Therefore, no tax is to be deducted in case of exempt income or any other income that is not taxable as per the Income Tax Act unless the government notifies explicitly.